 Wow.
 We hit our funding goal in 2 days.
 Thanks so much for your help!
-Stretch goals will make for an even better class, so here's one:
+Stretch goals will make for an even better class, so here's a couple:

 - $7,500 will let me buy stock video footage (as compared to still images) to liven up the presentation.